THE SACRAMENT OF THE EUCHARIST (HOLY COMMUNION)

 It makes us grow in love for our neighbour.

 FR STEPHEN WANG ON "THE REAL PRESENCE OF JESUS IN THE EUCHARIST"

 Catholics believe that the presence of Jesus remains in the consecrated host and Precious Blood as long as they remain unconsumed and intact.
 For this reason, all of the Precious Blood is consumed during the Mass.
 Any remaining hosts are placed in the tabernacle, a beautiful box that reminds us of the tabernacle of the Old Testament where God visited his people.
 Today, Jesus has given us a wonderful gift in his enduring presence in the Holy Eucharist and invites us to visit him often to find peace in his presence and give him our adoration and thanks.
 Every Saturday morning at 11.00am, the Holy Eucharist is displayed for further adoration.

 The Holy Eucharist is also taken to the sick or homebound who are not able to attend Mass.
 This is only possible because of the gift of Christ’s abiding presence.

 Children ordinarily prepare to receive First Holy Communion around the ages of 7-8 (year 3).
 Part of the process includes preparation for First Penance (Confession).

 First Holy Communion is celebrated in the Parish each year in June.
 The programme is aimed at children from our Parish in year 3 at school, or slightly older.
 Parents are invited to attend a meeting in November to enrol their children and to receive details about it.
 Saturday morning sessions are held from January to May and take place in the Church and in the Parish Centre.
 The Sacrament of First Reconciliation, which is a part of the programme, is administered in March.

-Adults who have not yet been baptized or those who were baptized in another Christian tradition prepare for First Holy Communion through the RCIA process.
+Adults who have not yet been baptised or those who were baptised in another Christian tradition prepare for First Holy Communion through the RCIA process.